areaDetector/ADPylon/docs/ADPylon/ADPylon.rst

 ``portName`` is the name for the ADPylon port driver

-``cameraId`` is the either the IP address of the camera or the cameraID, which is last part of the camera name returned by arv-tool, for example for
+``cameraId`` is the either the serial number of the camera or the camera index number in the system.
+The serial number is normally printed on the camera, and it is also the last part of the camera name returned by arv-tool, for example for ``"Basler-23524298"``, it would be 23524298.
-``"Allied Vision Technologies-Manta G-507C (E0022705)-50-0503419258"``, it would be 50-0503419258.
+If cameraId is less than 1000 it is assumed to be the system index number, if 1000 or greater it is assumed to be a serial number.

 ``maxMemory`` is the maximum amount of memory the NDArrayPool is allowed to allocate.
 0 means unlimited.